BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • It supports financial system stability by curbing excessive leverage

 You may wonder how leverage ratio is connected to mutual funds.
-Those who invest in mutual fund can also benefit from understanding leverage ratios.
-Mutual funds that invest in companies with low leverage ratios tend to be safer investments, while those investing in high-leverage companies may have higher risk but potentially higher returns.
+Those who invest in mutual funds can also benefit from understanding leverage ratios.
+Mutual funds that invest in companies with low leverage ratios tend to be safer investments, while those investing in high-leverage companies may carry higher risk but potentially higher returns.
 Because mutual funds are professionally managed, fund managers look out for factors like leverage ratio while making investment decisions.

 Common mistakes when interpreting leverage ratios